-Dr. Ariadna Cymet Lanski, a fertility counselor with Fertility Centers of Illinois, recently wrote an article for Mind Body Green sharing simple strategies to cope with stress and anxiety on your fertility journey.
+Dr. Ariadna Cymet Lanski, a behavioral health specialist with Fertility Centers of Illinois, recently wrote an article for Mind Body Green sharing simple strategies to cope with stress and anxiety on your fertility journey.

 As anyone goes through treatment, it is very important to make self care a top priority.
 Reducing stress and anxiety can be accomplished through a small daily investment of time.